 - tick-borne encephalitis

 Additionally, you might have to pay for the following vaccines if they're only required for travel purposes:

 Before booking any travel, check the entry requirements for the country you’re going to.
 You can find this information on the UK government website.

 - some countries may refuse entry to UK travellers if levels of coronavirus (COVID-19) are high in the UK

 - the UK Foreign Commonwealth and Development Office (FCDO) may advise against travelling to a country with high levels of coronavirus

 Information on travelling abroad during the coronavirus pandemic is available on the fitfortravel website.

 To travel to some countries you must have proof of particular vaccinations.
 This includes the:

 Yellow fever vaccines are only available from designated centres.

-You can find further information and advice on travelling with medications on the fitfortravel website.
+You can find country-specific safety and security advice through the UK government website.